 In previous GTM studies such as those of Buta & Block (2001) and Block et al. (2001, 2002), orientation parameters from RC3 were used to deproject most of the galaxy images.
-However, these orientation parameters are in many cases based on photographic images and can be manifestly improved with modern digital images.
-We have used the B-band images from the OSUBGS to fit ellipses to outer isophotes and derive mean axis ratios and position angles for the outer disks.
-In the future, these can also be improved upon using two-dimensional velocity fields.
-The results of the ellipse fits, as well as uncertainties, will be provided by Laurikainen et al. (2003).
+However, these orientation parameters are in many cases

 3.3.
 Bulge Shapes